tirameshu/CS3245/Homework #3/README.txt

 == General Notes about this assignment ==

+Assumptions:
+1) nltk is in same directory as script

+Active Decisions:
+- to not use champion list as it is pointless; final score for any document does not depend on whether the document has a higher weight for any individual term, but a number of them.
+A document containing more query terms but small weights for them might have higher score than a document with high weights for only a few terms.
+Tldr cannot determine, must calculate and then rank.
+- to not only consider posting with > k number of query terms: need do stopword removal for query, merging takes time, and involves going through all the postings anyway, might as well just calculate directly.
+Also hard to implement.

 Indexing:
 - after processing each word from each file into terms, each term is added to the dictionary temporarily stored in `index.py`.
 Term frequency (term_freq) increments by 1 every time the same word